 The Arizona Repertory Singers is an auditioned ensemble of singers from greater Tucson.
 Since 1984 this choir has developed an extensive repertory and prides itself on presenting high quality performances of the standard repertoire and new music.
-The singers, selected through a rigorous audition process, represent a variety of work life careers in business, education, engineering, information technology, law, medicine, social service, science and the arts.
+Our community of singers, selected through a rigorous audition process, represent a variety of work life careers in business, education, engineering, information technology, law, medicine, social service, science and the arts.

 For 25 years ARS performed under the talented direction of the late Dr. Jeffry A. Jahn, our widely respected and visionary music director and conductor.
 As a tribute to Dr. Jahn’s exceptional musical leadership and contribution to the life of choral arts in Tucson, he was inducted posthumously into the 2014 Tucson Musicians Museum for “proven dedication to music, support and participation in community service…that has exceeded…the expectations for the award.”

-During our 2015-16 season – a transition year for ARS following the unexpected passing of Dr. Jeffy A. Jahn – we were fortunate to experience the musical leadership and programming creativity of Thomas E. Lerew as Interim Music Director while he concluded his doctoral degree in Choral Conducting at the University of Arizona.
+During our 2015-16 season – a transition year for ARS following the unexpected passing of Dr. Jahn – we were fortunate to experience the musical leadership and programming creativity of Thomas E. Lerew as Interim Music Director while he concluded his doctoral degree in Choral Conducting at the University of Arizona.
 Tom is now Dr. Lerew, Assistant Professor of Music and Director of Choral Activities at Trevecca Nazarene University in Nashville, Tennessee.

 To inaugurate its 30th anniversary season as one of the longest-standing choral organizations in Tucson, ARS performed J.S.
 Bach’s festive Magnificat in D major and Respighi’s charming and vocally lush cantata, Laud to the Nativity, for the December concerts.
 These works were intentionally selected to demonstrate the versatility and vocal depth of ARS.